Many times in the Qur’an, we see that Allah uses cycles in seven. For example, Surah at-Talaq (Surah 65 – The Divorce) states

 This records the “issuing of the decree to restore and rebuild Jerusalem” that Daniel had prophesied would one day come.
 And we see that it occurred in the 20th year of the Persian Emperor Artaxerxes, who is well-known in history as starting his reign in 465 BC.
 Thus his 20th year would place this decree in the year 444 BC.
 Gabriel had sent a message to the prophet Daniel (PBUH) and given a sign for the start of the countdown.
-Almost a hundred years later, the Persian Emperor, not knowing about this prophecy of Daniel, issues this decree – setting in motion the countdown that had been written would bring the Anointed One – the Masih.
+Almost a hundred years later, the Persian Emperor, not knowing about this prophecy of Daniel, issues this decree.
+In doing so, he set in motion the countdown that would bring the Anointed One – the Masih.

 The mysterious Sevens

-The message of Gabriel given to the prophet Daniel indicated that it would take “seven ‘sevens’ and sixty-two ‘sevens’” and then the Masih would be revealed.
+The message that Gabriel gave to the prophet Daniel was that it would take “seven ‘sevens’ and sixty-two ‘sevens’” and then the Masih would come.
 So what is a ‘Seven’?
-In the Taurat of Musa (PBUH) , there was a cycle of seven of years.
+In the Taurat of Musa (PBUH), there was a cycle of seven years.
 Every 7th year the land was to rest from agriculture so that the soil could replenish its nutrients.
 So a ‘Seven’ is a 7-year cycle.
-With that in mind we see that from the issuing of the decree the countdown would come in two parts.
+With that in mind, we see that from the issuing of the decree the countdown would come in two parts.
 The first part was ‘seven sevens’ or seven 7-year periods.
 This, 7*7=49 years, was the time it took to rebuild Jerusalem.
 This was followed by sixty-two sevens, so the total countdown was 7*7 + 62*7 = 483 years.
 In other words, from the issuing of the decree of Artaxerxes, there would be 483 years until the Masih was revealed.

 We have to make one little calendar adjustment.
 As many nations did in ancient times, the prophets used a year-length that was 360 days long.
 There are different ways to designate the length of a ‘year’ in a calendar.
-The western one (based on solar revolution) is 365.24 days long, and the Muslim one is 354 days (based on cycles of moon), and one that Daniel used was half-way at 360 days long.
+The Western one (based on the solar revolution) is 365.24 days long, the Muslim one is 354 days (based on the cycles of the moon), and the one that Daniel used was halfway at 360 days long.
 So 483 ‘360-day’ years is 483*360/365.24 = 476 solar years.

-With this information we can calculate when the Masih was supposed to come.
+With this information, we can calculate when the Masih was supposed to come.
 We will go from the ‘BC’ era to the ‘AD’ era and there is only 1 year from 1BC – 1AD (There is no ‘zero’ year).
-The information for this calculation is summarized in the table
+The table below summarizes the information for this calculation:

 |Start year||444 BC (20th year of Artaxerxes)|